lubuntu-team/manual/source/2/2.3/2.3.2/screengrab.rst

 To change what mode to select what are of the screen to take a screenshot from change the :guilabel:`Type` drop down menu.
 The options in the :guilabel:`Type` menu are :menuselection:`Full screen` to take a picture of everything on all of your screens.
 From the :guilabel:`Type` menu select :menuselection:`Window` to select your last window.
 To change how long to delay before taking the screenshot change the :guilabel:`Delay` field.
 To include the mouse pointer in your screenshot check the :guilabel:`Include mouse pointer` checkbox.
 To more precisely select which exact pixel you want to select when selecting an area of the screen check the :guilabel:`Zoom area around mouse` checkbox.
 To see how many pixels your screenshot will be when selecting a screen area it will show in the lower right hand corner of the screen.

 To take a screenshot where you select the screen with the mouse double click to get a where you currently have selected.
+To select at where there is a change in the image right click after sizing screen area to have Screengrab autoselect where to take the edge of the screenshot.

 To quit screengrab press :kbd:`Escape`.